 We may disclose aggregate statistics about our volunteers, supporters and clients to describe our services and operations to prospective partners and other reputable third parties and for other lawful purposes, but these statistics won’t include any personally identifying information.

 If we run an event in partnership with other named organisations your details may need to be shared.
 We will be very clear what will happen to your data when you register.
+And, we will never sell or rent your personal information to other organisations.

 5. Retaining your information